 Dealing with meltdowns can be more challenging in front of others.
 From parties to restaurants, learn what to do during public tantrums.

-My kids have tested me in front of others, and no doubt it can be embarrassing.
-If they’re not kicking their legs, they’re throwing things or yelling.
-They don’t always act like this, but they’ve all hit a stage when they behaved unruly in public.
+My kids have tested me in front of others, and the embarrassment was real.
+If they weren’t kicking their legs, they were throwing things or yelling.
+They didn’t always act like this, but they’ve all hit a stage when they behaved unruly in public.

 What to do when your child throws public tantrums

-Disciplining my kids in public is rough, especially when it seems all eyes and ears are on me.
-I assume others are judging me based on a few seconds of observation.
-I also worry we’re disrupting others and am embarrassed when the crying doesn’t end.
+Disciplining younger children in public places can be rough, especially when it seem like all eyes and ears are on you.
+It feels like others are placing judgment on you based on a few seconds of observation.
+You also worry that the tears and screams are disrupting others and are embarrassed when the crying doesn’t end.

-Still, I’ve learned effective techniques during public tantrums.
-This is what has helped me respond swiftly to prevent the meltdowns from escalating.
-I’ve also learned how to take it in stride and remind myself that this is all normal.
+Thankfully, I’ve picked up a few effective techniques during a temper tantrum.
+This is what helped me respond swiftly to prevent an outburst from escalating.
+I’ve also learned how to take it in stride, not react to a trigger, and remind myself that this is all normal in the first place.

-Hopefully you can find the tips and strategies to use the next time your child throws public tantrums:
+With patience and consistency, hopefully you can find the tips and tactics to use the next time your child throws public tantrums:

 1. Remove your child from the situation temporarily